deathdedesign/subscrr/PRIVACY_POLICY.md

 Subcrr is not intended for children under 13, and we do not knowingly collect data from children.

 Contact
-If you have questions, contact: support@subscrr.app
+If you have questions, contact: cunaref@gmail.com